 To guarantee optimal performance from the odour-neutralising activated charcoal filter, we always recommend the automatic after-run function.
 This runs for 20 minutes and adjusts itself automatically as soon as the ventilation is turned off.
 Basically, you should ensure that there is sufficient ventilation (e.g. an open window) when cooking in recirculation mode.

 Yes, a large range of modular cooktops is available from the BORA Professional and BORA Classic product series.
 Here you can choose between induction cooktops and HiLight or Hyper cooktops – the classic models with radiant heating elements.
 The gas cooktop and Tepan stainless steel grill complete the assortments.
-BORA Basic cooktops are available as Hyper and surface induction models.
-BORA Pure is purely an induction cooktop.
-Here you will find more information on our product ranges.
+BORA Pure and BORA GP4 are induction cooktops, BORA X Pure is a surface induction cooktop.
+BORA Basic is available in Hyper.
+You can find further information on our product range here.